Sausage & Artichoke Stuffed Shells (Dairy-Free)

 - 2 Garlic Cloves, minced

-- 1 10 oz bag Fresh Spinach, torn or chopped, steamed and squeezed dry with paper towels
+- 1 10 oz bag Fresh Spinach, torn or chopped, cooked and squeezed dry with paper towels

-- 1 12 oz jar Reese Quartered Marinated Artichoke Hearts, drained, patted dry and diced
+- 1 12 oz jar Quartered Marinated Artichoke Hearts, drained, patted dry and diced

 - 1 Egg Yolk